spraakbanken/metadata-api/README.md

   pip install -r requirements.txt
   ```

-- Get an initial copy of the metadata files (META-SHARE and json) and resource descriptions:
+- Get an initial copy of the metadata files (META-SHARE and YAML) and resource descriptions:
   ```
    ./get_metadata.sh
   ```